eclipse-archived/ceylon-lang.org/documentation/1.0/tour/generics.md

             given Item satisfies Object { ... }

-As you can see, the convention in Ceylon is to use meaningful names for type parameters (in Java the convention is to use single letter names).
+As you can see, the convention in Ceylon is to use meaningful names for type parameters (in other languages the usual convention is to use single letter names).

 A type parameter may have a default argument.